eternal-flame-AD/yumechi.jp/content/en/blog/rust-functions-in-cxx-speak.md

       |                ~~~~~~~~~~^~~~~~~~~~
 ```

-You can manually `static_cast` the `SuperClass` reference to a `SubClass` reference, but the compiler will not do it for you.
+You can manually `static_cast` the `SuperClass` reference to a `SubClass` reference, but it is an unchecked cast and the compiler won't do it for you.

 # Conclusion